d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 Let's think briefly about what we expect from a good statistical model.
 We want it to do well on unseen test data.
-One way we can accomplish this is by asking what constitutes a a 'simple' model?
+One way we can accomplish this is by asking what constitutes a "simple" model?
 Simplicity can come in the form of a small number of dimensions, which is what we did when discussing fitting a model